Rosamond Harding: Life

 Madingley Hall, Harding's home from 1927 until 1948, viewed from the gardens.

-Harding was born in Doddington, Cambridgeshire, the first child of Ambrose, son of Thomas Walter Harding and Adela, daughter of James Audus Hirst, Adel Towers.
+Harding was born in Doddington, Cambridgeshire, the first child of Ambrose, son of Thomas Walter Harding and Adela, daughter of James Audus Hirst, Adel Towers Leeds, Yorkshire.
 The family were wealthy and lived comfortably.
 When Rosamund was one year old, the family moved to Histon Manor House, in Histon, north of Cambridge.
 She was educated at boarding schools and at home, where her father also taught her skills in drawing and illustration.
 During the First World War, Harding worked at a Chivers and Sons jam factory, and in 1922 began studying music at Newnham College, Cambridge.
 Disappointed with her grades, she dropped out after her first year.

 In 1927, Harding's father inherited Madingley Hall, which became the family home.
 There, Harding began research for a PhD, under the tutelage of Edward Joseph Dent.
 Her completed thesis was titled The Piano-forte - its history traced to the Great Industrial Exhibition, 1851.
 This was subsequently published, but sold a disappointing 93 copies in its first four years.
 Harding also published the first modern edition of Ludovico Giustini's 1732 work Twelve Sonatas for Pianoforte, the oldest music published specifically for the pianoforte.

 During the Second World War, in spite of being a qualified pilot, Harding - like many other women - was rejected for wartime service.
 Instead, she volunteered as an Air Raid Warden.

-Both of Harding's parents died in 1942, during which year she held a research fellowship at Newnham College, and was appointed its Director of Studies in Music.
+Both of Harding's parents died in 1942, during which year she held a research fellowship at Newnham College, and was appointed its director of studies in music.
 In 1948, the trustees of Madingley Hall sold it to the University of Cambridge, requiring Harding to move.
 She lived in Icomb, Gloucestershire until 1954, then lived in a series of rentals in Cambridgeshire until settling in Southwold.

 Rosamond Harding died in Southwold, Suffolk on 6 May 1982.
 She was buried in St Mary Magdalene Churchyard, Madingley.